-Between turning the lights on in the morning, taking a hot shower, washing your clothes and countless other daily habits, it’s impossible to avoid racking up a few utility bills each month.
+Between turning the lights on in the morning, taking a hot shower, washing your clothes and countless other daily tasks, it’s impossible to avoid racking up a few utility bills each month.

 Because these bills can add up quickly, this is a great category to look at when you’re hoping to reduce your monthly spending.

-In this article, we’ll take a look at 15 steps you can take to reduce your monthly utility bills.
+In this article, I’ll take a look at 15 steps you can take to reduce your monthly utility bills.

-The cost of your monthly utilities can vary greatly depending on your lifestyle, the time of year, which appliances you have and tons of other factors.
+The cost of your monthly utilities can vary greatly depending on your lifestyle, the time of year, the appliances you have and several other factors.
 In any case, you can lower your energy costs by making a few simple changes to your home and habits.

 To get started, make sure your utility bills are listed on your monthly budget.
 If you aren’t sure how much you typically spend on things like water and electricity, you can most likely view your past bills and usage online through each provider’s website.

 While you’re looking at your average utility costs online, check to see if there are any suggested tips for lowering your bill.
 The company may provide these based on your past usage.
 You can also try to identify any patterns, problems or usage spikes in your history that need to be corrected.

 Once you have an idea of how much you currently spend on utility bills, follow these tips to reduce your usage and lower those expenses!